uber-web/math.gl/docs/developer-guide/performance.md

 # Performance

-> Note: This article is a work in progress.
-It has been included in the documentation in spite of not being completed, since it does provide some additional context for math.gl users.
+> This article is a work in progress and may contain incorrect information.

 The code vector and matrix operations in math.gl are based on gl-matrix which makes a credible claim at being the most performant 3D math library available for JavaScript.
 However, the relentless focus on performance means that gl-matrix offers a procedural API, which doesn't always provide the programming experience.
 Also there are no error checks which is great in production code.